songbikes/courseplatform_1/README.md

 Schema Design:
 This schema design creates a flexible, scalable system for managing courses, tracking user progress, and handling purchases.
 The relationships enable complex queries while maintaining data integrity.

+Maintainance:
+Separation of Tables and Relationships.
+Defining tables first, then relationships separately.
+This pattern makes the code more readable and maintainable.
+Splitting schemas into separate files by entity type (course.ts, user.ts, etc.)
+Central export point in schema.ts

 Basic Structure:
 Products: are the top-level sellable items
 Courses: are included in products